 - You have six months of continuous regular service with the State of Kansas;

 - Have a satisfactory attendance record for the 12 months prior to any shared leave approval.
-Unsatisfactory attendance includes but is not limited to: documented discipline (Written Reprimand, Suspension, Involuntary Demotion, Dismissal) for attendance (to include unauthorized breaks during the work shift) and/or placement on attendance restrictions;
+Unsatisfactory attendance includes but is not limited to: documented discipline (Written Reprimand, Suspension, Involuntary Demotion, Dismissal) for attendance and/or placement on attendance restrictions;

 - Have not been subject to disciplinary action (Suspension, Involuntary Demotion, Dismissal) within the 12 months prior to any shared leave approval, as determined by HRM;